 - 1. It is recommended that Clubs or Training Groups meet with their athletes, coaches, officials, associates, and parents as appropriate, to present the Club's "Return to Sport" plan and discuss any issues and concerns that individual members may have.
 This meeting should follow the guidelines of the Provincial/Local Health Authorities relative to the size of gatherings, physical distancing, and necessary hygiene/safety protocols in place at facilities.
-Recommended to hold the meeting(s) through Video Conferencing. - Any individual attending a sanctioned training session must be a member of BC Athletics or another Athletics Canada Member Branch and have a current membership that aligns with the role/responsibility/position they have. i.e. Someone who is coaching must have a BC Athletics Coach membership; an Official - a BC Athletics Officials Membership; a Club Executive - a minimum of a BC Athletics Associate Membership. - 3.
+Recommended to hold the meeting(s) through Video Conferencing. - 2.
+Any individual attending a sanctioned training session must be a member of BC Athletics or another Athletics Canada Member Branch and have a current membership that aligns with the role/responsibility/position they have. i.e. Someone who is coaching must have a BC Athletics Coach membership; an Official a BC Athletics Officials Membership; a Club Executive a minimum of a BC Athletics Associate Membership. - 3.
 Travelling for Sport - a.
-Government Health Officials and viaSport recommend that individuals remain primarily within their region when travelling for sport in order to limit the number of groups that they are coming into contact with.
-Exceptions may include travel to attend a high performance training camp. - b.
-Inter-provincial and international travel are not recommended at this time - c.
-If an individual chooses to travel internationally, they are required to self-isolate for 14 days under both provincial and federal orders upon return to Canada.
+Government Health Officials and viaSport recommend that all non-essential travel should be avoided.
+Athletes, coaches and officials may only travel to their home club for sport. - b.
+Specific exemptions exist for High Performance athletes only, please consult the most recent Provincial Health Orders. - c.
+Inter-provincial and international travel are not recommended at this time. - d.
+If an individual chooses to travel internationally, they are required to follow Federal and Provincial Laws regarding quarantine and self-isolation upon return to Canada.